fastrgv/AdaGate/README.md

 -----------------------------------------------------------

 ## AdaGate Introduction
 While searching a remote south-seas atoll for remnants of a lost American heroine, you find a nearly operational stargate.
 If you can get it working, you will be transported into an off-world temple with multiple chambers.
-You'll need to power up the portal system by rolling alien power cells onto their sockets.
+You'll need to power up the gates & portal systems by rolling alien power cells onto their sockets.
 Simple, right?
 Then use your portal gun to bypass obstacles through another dimension.

 Escape all chambers to ascend to the lake sanctuary, where the level of difficulty is increased for your next game.